luka-danger/luka-danger/README.md

 # Welcome! 👽 🤘

 <div align="justify">
     I'm Nate, a Computer Science student and aspiring Software Engineer.
-I'm passionate about problem solving, learning, Cybersecurity, and all things web technology.
+I'm passionate about problem solving, Cybersecurity, and all things web technology.
     When I'm not busy studying for exams or writing code, I enjoy trail running, learning foreign languages, and finding ways to help animals.
 <br>
 <br>